-Thank you for contacting me about council tax and the proposal to impose a new house price tax on homes.
+Thank you for contacting me about council tax and the proposal by a lobbying group to impose a new house price tax on homes.

 Council tax is a local charge for the use of local services.
 The current banding system reflects that larger homes make slightly greater use of local services, but intentionally, it is not a poll tax nor a wealth tax.

 For the past decade, the Government has ensured that local taxpayers are able to veto excessive council tax increases in a local referendum.
-The 2019 manifesto, upon which I stood, re-affirmed support for this democratic check and balance, which has helped ensure that council tax remains lower in real terms than in 2010.
+I realise that many people may be facing financial worries, which is why every council is required to have a council tax support scheme in place.

-Under the proposals, many hard-working families and pensioners would see soaring bills, both within local authorities and across the country.
+I would note under the proposals by this lobbying group, many hard-working families and pensioners would see soaring bills, both within local authorities and across the country.
 In particular:

 - The existing single person discount would be abolished, hitting widows and widowers the hardest.
 Such a house price tax fails to take into account that single person homes make reduced use of local services.